 So this is an opportunity.
 You can go out for a long walk, secure in the knowledge that your phone won’t keep interrupting your enjoyment of the sights, sounds and scents of the country.
 After a while, it’s really quite liberating.

 The slight downside, which you might possibly encounter, is most of this infrastructure is OUR problem.
 No point ringing a call centre if the water fails – get some wellies and a torch.
 If the lights go out, then just get the torch and wait (the hydro has to disconnect from the grid when this happens, so as not to kill anyone who is repairing the fault.
 More polite that way).
 Power outages are occasional, but usually short.
-And the satellite internet isn’t great in heavy snow, but if that happens, then it’s a good excuse to put the wellies on again and enjoy it!
+And if that happens, then it’s a good excuse to put the wellies on again and enjoy it!